AndresCespedes23/crypto-tracker/README.md

 # Cryptocurrencies
 ## Description

-This app displays of most important cryptocurrencies.
+This app displays the current top 10 cryptocurrencies current prices in real time.
 It's build with next.js.
-I use the Binance API to fetch the crypto data.
+I use the CoinGecko API to fetch the crypto data.

+I hope you found it useful.

 ## Authors